-This topic contains 12 replies, has 8 voices, and was last updated by Anne Silva .
+- This topic has 12 replies, 8 voices, and was last updated by .

 Annalee was born on 9/11! after 22 hours of labor, i had a c-section because she wouldn’t decend.
 Then i had issues with my epidural, there was one spot that wouldn’t stay numb, so they had to pump me full of morphine because i could feel them stitching me up! (if your having a c-section, don’t worry! this is def. not normal!) i’m so glad it’s over, but it was way worth it! she was born 8 lbs 12 oz and 20.5 inches long. ive been home for a week, and have some questions:

 at night she wont sleep in her crib, she has to be next to me in bed which really scares me, but its the only way for either of us to get any sleep! any sugestions? did any of you co-sleep?